philwilks/ZwiftIRL/README.md

 $ docker run --name zwiftirl --detach --publish:3000:3000 [imagename:version]
 ```

-With the Docker run command will start a new container based on the image you have created earlier, the container name (--name) can be changed in this example it's "zwiftirl".
+With the Docker run command will start a new container based on the image you have created earlier.
++ the container name (--name) can be changed in this example it's "zwiftirl"
-The container will be started in the background (--detach) and expose (--publish) port 3000 from within the container to the outside the container (this can be change, to run multiple instances at the same time).
-Next fill in the image name that have been created earlier (zwiftirl:2) and hit enter to start the container.
++ to start the container in the background use the (--detach) node
++ to expose ports use the (--publish) command, in this example we expose port 3000 from within the container to the outside the container (this can be change, to run multiple instances at the same time)
++ the last part is to fill in the image name that have been created earlier, in this example (zwiftirl:2) and hit enter to start the container

+Note: it could take some time to fully start the container/application, to show the application log use the (docker logs zwiftirl) command.

-Once the container have been started (should take about ~30 second) you can browse to [http://localhost:3000](http://localhost:3000) to access the application.
+When the application is started you can browse to [http://localhost:3000](http://localhost:3000).